Self-complexity And Resilience

 In my previous post I discussed some barriers to Resilience.
-In this post I actually want to discuss a topic that has been discussed in the research to potentially enhance, but also possibly reduce our resilience – self-complexity.
+In this post I actually want to discuss a topic that has been discussed in the research to potentially enhance, but also possibly reduce our resilience – self-complexity and resilience.

 What does self-complexity mean?